ARCTraining/instructor-training/_episodes/06-feedback.md

 ## Surveys

-Carpentries learners fill out a survey before attending and immediately after a workshop.
+A ggod idea is to get learners to complete a survey before attending and immediately after a workshop.
 These surveys include questions to help instructors get an idea of their attendees prior experience and backgrounds before the workshop starts.
 Using this information, instructors can start to plan how they will approach the materials and what level of exercises are likely to be appropriate for their learners.

-You can preview the surveys your learners will receive at the links below:
+You can preview some typical surveys at the links below:
 - [Software Carpentry pre-workshop survey](https://www.surveymonkey.com/r/Preview/?sm=V6gQbbOKn3NoPKfYKHjAKu_2BBCdtXXsTS2pf1BIdARccEtJQqlu1KFB2j2TcF0MCn)
 - [Software Carpentry post-workshop survey](https://www.surveymonkey.com/r/Preview/?sm=uN5QPa4MbF1_2BB1plbLWnL1ZUc7Nttqici0Nc0e3G4RahMwwGW5NUp4U5PKQDYmky)
 - [Data Carpentry pre-workshop survey](https://www.surveymonkey.com/r/Preview/?sm=zdE7x498WxTrpyiD6WEQJaspyjn2T7djLpBg2pc36ylXiMCwflbQtv6puqE01NB4)